List of Punisher supporting characters: Carlos Cruz in other media

-Carlos Gonzalez-vlo portrays Carlos Cruz in Punisher: War Zone.
-In the film, Cruz was a minor criminal (of the gang "Latin Kings") until he became a friend of Microchip.
-He decided to change his way as he proves his sincerity to Microchip's other friend The Punisher by leading him to Maginty, an Irish criminal who knew information about Punisher's enemy Jigsaw's whereabouts.

-The Punisher learns to trust Cruz and later, he ensures him with the lives of Angela Donatelli and her daughter Grace Donatelli, whom Jigsaw wanted to kidnap.
-When Loony Bin Jim tracks down The Punisher's hideout, Carlos tries to protect the women from him, but Jigsaw's brother Looney Bin Jim proves to be superior and slaughters him with an axe.
-When The Punisher comes back, he finds a dying Cruz, mourning for being unable to protect Angela and Grace.
-As an act of pity and respect, and at Cruz's request, Punisher finishes Carlos with a mercy gunshot.
+Carlos Cruz appears in Punisher: War Zone, portrayed by Carlos Gonzalez-Vio.
+This version is a former minor criminal and member of a gang called the "Latin Kings" who befriended Microchip, which inspired Cruz to change his ways.
+While helping Microchip's friend, the Punisher, track down Jigsaw, the former entrusts Cruz with protecting Angela and Grace Donatelli.
+However, Jigsaw's brother Looney Bin Jim grievously injures him and kidnaps the Donatellis.
+Before he dies, Cruz asks the Punisher to kill him.

 Andy Lorimer

-Andy Lorimer is a Lance Corporal in the Parachute Regiment of the British Army who tags along with Yorkie Mitchell to New York City to track down a group of former IRA members responsible for detonating a bomb in an Irish bar in Hell's Kitchen, also destroying a diner across the street, killing 11 and injuring 30, including Frank Castle who was dining at the restaurant.
+Andy Lorimer is a lance corporal in the Parachute Regiment of the British Army who tags along with Yorkie Mitchell to New York City to track down a group of former IRA members responsible for detonating a bomb in an Irish bar in Hell's Kitchen, also destroying a diner across the street, killing 11 and injuring 30, including Frank Castle who was dining at the restaurant.
 Lorimer & Mitchell link up with Castle and agree to fight alongside him against the Irish-American gangs of New York.
 Yorkie brought him along as a favor because one of the IRA members, Peter Cooley, killed Lorimer's father during the closing days of The Troubles.
 Lorimer's father, SAS Sergeant Major Stephen Lorimer, saved Yorkie's life in the past, and so he sees it as a way of repaying his fallen friend by allowing his son a chance to avenge his death.
 While a perfectly competent soldier, Lorimer begins to have doubts on the validity of their mission given how much killing is involved.
 Once their mission is complete and all of the IRA members and their associates have been killed, Lorimer is given the opportunity to execute Cooley.
 He does so, but upon returning to Yorkie, he tells him that his death did not bring him any sense of closure or satisfaction.
 The two return home to England.